mrjacobbloom/singamajigs/README.md

 by one Sing-a-ma-jig (bell) and then minimize the number of Sing-a-ma-jigs needed.

+It also tries transposing the song up and down 12 keys to see if it can find a better match.
+It uses a little randomization to spice things up, so I make no promise of determinism.

 ## Why?
 Because they're obnoxious.
 Also because I saw videos like [this one](https://www.youtube.com/watch?v=P1a554_J9VU) and thought to myself